There’s almost a 75% chance that your current job’s unrelated to your college major.

 Moroney, a recent guest on the Happen to your Career Podcast, is a perfect example of someone who hopscotched her way to her current position, going from pre-med to art history to a job in the art industry before landing, quite happily it’s worth adding, in her current role.
 She got ahead even when she didn’t know where she was going.

-We discussed the idea that as much as we want to view our career path as one that’s been laid out for us, illuminated by lights like an airplane runway, it's really nothing of the sort.
-In fact, it’s a journey through a labyrinth, with myriad twists and turns and unlikely surprises along the way.
+We discussed the idea that as much as we want to view our career path as one that’s been laid out for us, illuminated by lights like an airplane runway, it’s really nothing of the sort.
+In fact, it’s a journey through a labyrinth, with myriad twists and turns and unlikely surprises along the way, and it’s OK if you don’t have a career plan.

 You may wonder then, what is the point of setting goals, working hard, and ending up somewhere you never intended to be?
 How can you make progress if you continually break course?
 How can you be successful if you can’t even follow a straight line?